 The most important question you should ask yourself is not what much money you made or lost, but if you are happy with your current position.

 I know traders who made a lot of money by speculating the stock markets but ultimately quit because it is just too stressful in emotion and health.
-I also come across this “millionaire teacher” who invests passively while being a teacher for years; He never have to worry the swing of the markets, no need to guess what double dip what so ever, but beat the market consistently.
+I also come across this “millionaire teacher” who invests passively while being a teacher for years; He never has to worry about the swing of the markets, no need to guess what double dip what so ever, but beat the market consistently.

-Investment market is like a mirror, it only reflects yourself. if you are not happy, the market will look ugly to you.
+The investment market is like a mirror, it only reflects yourself. if you are not happy, the market will look ugly to you.